FrankQuintero/FrankQuintero/README.md

 I have a strong foundation in object-oriented programming, data structures, and algorithms.
 I have experience building and deploying web projects, including a personal portfolio website.

-Currently, I work as a **Software Engineering Intern at Krowd Guide**, supporting backend and data feature development using **SQL and Python**, and as an **AI Trainer at Handshake AI**, where I evaluate and improve large language model outputs.
+Was a **Software Engineering Intern at Krowd Guide**, supporting backend and data feature development using **SQL and Python**, and as an **AI Trainer at Handshake AI**, where I evaluate and improve large language model outputs.

 I am also a **Microsoft Student Ambassador** and an **MLT Fellow**, actively developing my technical and leadership skills.